-That was the average debt carried by graduating dental students in 2016.
-It reflects an increase of more than 72% in the last decade (according to the American Dental Education Association).
+That was the average debt carried by graduating dental students in 2018.
+It reflects a 4x increase in the amount of debt since 1990 (according to the American Dental Education Association).
 That’s why it’s essential that you plan carefully and make the best financial choices even before you start dental school.

 Tips for Living on a Budget